 Enbridge’s Safety and Reliability Policy

-Enbridge Inc.'s primary duty is to safety and reliability, and we are committed to meeting our obligations for safety, security, and protection of the environment, as well as delivering on our commitments to stakeholders.
-A strong safety culture and a disciplined, deliberate, and unrelenting approach to risk mitigation are keys to our continued success and foundational to our future growth.
-As such, maintaining and continually improving upon our safety and reliability performance is our goal and this requires us to conduct our activities in a systematic, comprehensive, and proactive manner that manages risks and prevents incidents across the lifecycle of our assets (from design, to procurement, to construction, to operations, and through abandonment)—that is, doing the right thing, the right way, every time.
+A disciplined approach to risk mitigation is foundational to our success and future growth.
+As such, maintaining and continually improving upon our safety and reliability performance is our goal and this requires us to conduct our activities in a systematic, comprehensive, and proactive manner that manages risks and prevents incidents across the complete asset lifecycle.

 We will achieve this level of discipline through our Management System Structure, which includes this Safety and Reliability Policy, the Management System Framework and Framework Standards which define the enterprise requirements for business unit implementation.